Introduction

 - Any HR practitioner preparing for business continuity and workforce resilience

 No prior experience with crisis management is required.
-The course is designed to support both experienced professionals and those preparing for future challenges.
+The course is designed to support both experienced professionals and those preparing for future challenges.ng five people or fifty, this course helps you turn remote teams into high-performance engines.

 This course is structured into six in-depth modules, each aligned with a different phase of crisis communication planning and response.
 Each module builds strategic awareness and provides tactical tools to act with confidence.

-Learn how crises are defined in organizational settings, and what roles HR must play during each phase: preparedness, response, and recovery.
-Explore the relationship between HR and the Crisis Response Team. - Crisis Communication Planning
+- Learn how crises are defined in organizational settings, and what roles HR must play during each phase: preparedness, response, and recovery.
+Explore the relationship between HR and the Crisis Response Team.

 Tools, Templates & Resources